ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/06_install_iotedge_runtime_gpu.md

 ```

 ## 6.2.
 Install Docker Engine on Ubuntu
-After your IoT Edge device restarts (the last command above restarts it), install [Docker engine](https://docs.docker.com/engine/install/ubuntu/) on it.
+After your IoT Edge device restarts (the last command above restarts it), install Docker engine by running the code snippets bellow.
+You can learn more about [Docker engine](https://docs.docker.com/engine/install/ubuntu/) here.

 ```shell
 sudo apt-get update